tampajohn/keen-tracking.js/docs/upgrade-guide.md

 # Upgrade Guide

-There are several new methods and name changes from earlier versions of [keen-js](https://github.com/keen/keen-js), but fear not!
-We have included shims and legacy methods to make this library fully backward-compatible with the core functionality of keen-js, aside from one breaking change to the `client.url()` method (detailed below).
+There are several new methods and name changes from earlier versions of [pc-js](https://github.com/pc/pc-js), but fear not!
+We have included shims and legacy methods to make this library fully backward-compatible with the core functionality of pc-js, aside from one breaking change to the `client.url()` method (detailed below).

 ### Deprecated methods